 Analyse your data live with SAP Analytics Cloud on SAP BW on HANA & SAP BW/4HANA (Part 2)

-Please note that this is “Part 2” of the blog “Analyse your data live with SAP Analytics Cloud on SAP BW on HANA & SAP BW/4HANA (Part 1)“.
-I strongly recommend that you read “Part 1” first, before you continue with this blog, because it shows some basics about the SAP Analytics Cloud and the live connection.
+As mentioned already, this is “Part 2” of a blog series.
+I strongly recommend that you read “Part 1” first, before you continue with this blog, because it shows some basics about SAP Analytics Cloud and the live connection.
 In addition it shows already a few great features you should know.

 As shown in the previous blog, one of the main reasons customers select SAP Analytics Cloud (SAC) on SAP BW is the fact, that they can consume 1:1 the SAP BW queries with all their elements (e.g. structures, hierarchies, variables, variants, global key figures) including the underlying authorizations & roles.
 There is no need to change the SAP BW queries for special reporting purposes as we can leave them as is.
 This helps IT & Business Departments to consume all existing SAP BW content without changes – no data extraction, no data silos, just plug & play.